Marathon Oil Co. (NYSE:MRO) Expected to Announce Earnings of $0.08 Per Share

-Equities analysts expect Marathon Oil Co.
-(NYSE:MRO) to announce $0.08 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
-Five analysts have provided estimates for Marathon Oil’s earnings.
-The lowest EPS estimate is $0.01 and the highest is $0.14.
-Marathon Oil posted earnings per share of $0.15 during the same quarter last year, which suggests a negative year over year growth rate of 46.7%.
-The company is scheduled to issue its next earnings results on Wednesday, February 12th.
+Equities analysts predict that Marathon Oil Co.
+(NYSE:MRO) will announce earnings of $0.08 per share for the current quarter, Zacks reports.
+Five analysts have issued estimates for Marathon Oil’s earnings.
+The highest EPS estimate is $0.14 and the lowest is $0.01.
+Marathon Oil posted earnings of $0.15 per share in the same quarter last year, which would indicate a negative year-over-year growth rate of 46.7%.
+The firm is expected to report its next quarterly earnings results on Wednesday, February 12th.

-On average, analysts expect that Marathon Oil will report full-year earnings of $0.71 per share for the current fiscal year, with EPS estimates ranging from $0.60 to $0.81.
-For the next year, analysts anticipate that the firm will post earnings of $0.43 per share, with EPS estimates ranging from ($0.16) to $1.25.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side research analysts that cover Marathon Oil.
+According to Zacks, analysts expect that Marathon Oil will report full-year earnings of $0.71 per share for the current financial year, with EPS estimates ranging from $0.60 to $0.81.
+For the next year, analysts anticipate that the business will post earnings of $0.45 per share, with EPS estimates ranging from ($0.16) to $1.25.
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side research analysts that follow Marathon Oil.

-Marathon Oil (NYSE:MRO) last posted its earnings results on Wednesday, November 6th.
-The oil and gas producer reported $0.14 EPS for the quarter, topping the consensus estimate of $0.04 by $0.10.
+Marathon Oil (NYSE:MRO) last posted its quarterly earnings data on Wednesday, November 6th.
+The oil and gas producer reported $0.14 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.10.
 Marathon Oil had a net margin of 15.51% and a return on equity of 5.56%.
-The business had revenue of $1.35 billion for the quarter, compared to the consensus estimate of $1.26 billion.
-During the same period last year, the company earned $0.24 EPS.
-The firm’s revenue was down 19.3% compared to the same quarter last year.
+The business had revenue of $1.35 billion for the quarter, compared to analysts’ expectations of $1.26 billion.
+During the same quarter in the previous year, the business posted $0.24 earnings per share.
+The business’s revenue was down 19.3% compared to the same quarter last year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. grew its stake in Marathon Oil by 0.7% in the second quarter.
-Vanguard Group Inc. now owns 94,394,130 shares of the oil and gas producer’s stock valued at $1,341,340,000 after acquiring an additional 694,173 shares during the period.
-BlackRock Inc. lifted its holdings in shares of Marathon Oil by 16.0% in the second quarter.
-BlackRock Inc. now owns 82,640,427 shares of the oil and gas producer’s stock valued at $1,174,320,000 after purchasing an additional 11,401,401 shares in the last quarter.
-Invesco Ltd. lifted its holdings in shares of Marathon Oil by 12.0% in the second quarter.
-Invesco Ltd. now owns 50,605,844 shares of the oil and gas producer’s stock valued at $719,110,000 after purchasing an additional 5,420,834 shares in the last quarter.
-Macquarie Group Ltd. lifted its holdings in shares of Marathon Oil by 8.8% in the second quarter.
-Macquarie Group Ltd. now owns 46,852,052 shares of the oil and gas producer’s stock valued at $665,767,000 after purchasing an additional 3,789,808 shares in the last quarter.
-Finally, Boston Partners lifted its holdings in shares of Marathon Oil by 13.4% in the second quarter.
-Boston Partners now owns 14,375,738 shares of the oil and gas producer’s stock valued at $204,231,000 after purchasing an additional 1,698,509 shares in the last quarter.
-82.12% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Schroder Investment Management Group lifted its stake in Marathon Oil by 27.1% in the second quarter.
+Schroder Investment Management Group now owns 946,392 shares of the oil and gas producer’s stock worth $13,448,000 after acquiring an additional 201,965 shares during the period.
+Pacer Advisors Inc. lifted its stake in Marathon Oil by 13.6% in the second quarter.
+Pacer Advisors Inc. now owns 78,568 shares of the oil and gas producer’s stock worth $1,116,000 after acquiring an additional 9,384 shares during the period.
+Seeyond lifted its stake in Marathon Oil by 113.7% in the second quarter.
+Seeyond now owns 15,830 shares of the oil and gas producer’s stock worth $225,000 after acquiring an additional 8,421 shares during the period.
+MML Investors Services LLC lifted its stake in Marathon Oil by 278.6% in the second quarter.
+MML Investors Services LLC now owns 94,188 shares of the oil and gas producer’s stock worth $1,338,000 after acquiring an additional 69,310 shares during the period.
+Finally, Captrust Financial Advisors lifted its stake in Marathon Oil by 12.8% in the second quarter.
+Captrust Financial Advisors now owns 69,416 shares of the oil and gas producer’s stock worth $986,000 after acquiring an additional 7,900 shares during the period.
+Hedge funds and other institutional investors own 82.12% of the company’s stock.

 Marathon Oil Corporation operates as an energy company in the United States, Equatorial Guinea, the United Kingdom, and Libya.
 It operates in two segments, United States and International.
 The company engages in the exploration, production, and marketing of crude oil and condensate, natural gas liquids, and natural gas; and the production and marketing of products manufactured from natural gas, such as liquefied natural gas and methanol.